fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 ### Engineering
 - [ ] Database schema migrations: TODO <!-- Specify what changes to the database schema are required.
 (This will be used to change migration scripts accordingly.)
 Remove this checkbox if there are no changes necessary. -->
-- [ ] Scalability testing: TODO  <!-- List any required scalability testing to be conducted.
+- [ ] Load testing: TODO  <!-- List any required scalability testing to be conducted.
 Remove this checkbox if there is no scalability testing required. -->

 > ℹ️  Please read this issue carefully and understand it.
 Pay [special attention](https://fleetdm.com/handbook/company/development-groups#developing-from-wireframes) to UI wireframes, especially "dev notes".